 Sirius, the dazzling dog star

 The name of the star Sirius comes from the Greek word seirius (Σείριος) meaning ‘searing’ or ‘scorching’, highly appropriate for something so brilliant.
 In Greek times its rising at dawn just before the Sun marked the start of the hottest part of the summer, a time that hence became known as the Dog Days.
 ‘It barks forth flame and doubles the burning heat of the Sun’, said Manilius, expressing a belief held by the Greeks and Romans that the star had a heating effect.
+The Roman writer Pliny the Elder considered it common knowledge.
+‘Who is not aware that the heat of the Sun increases at the rising of the Lesser Dog-star,’ he asked in his Natural History of AD 79.
 The ancient Greek writer Hesiod wrote of ‘heads and limbs drained dry by Sirius’, and Virgil in the Georgics said that ‘the torrid Dog Star cracks the fields’.

 Even though the name Sirius was known to Hesiod, Ptolemy in the Almagest called it simply ‘the Dog’, describing it as ‘the star in the mouth’.
 However, Johann Bayer in his Uranometria star atlas placed it not in the mouth but on the dog’s snout.
 He was followed in this by Bode in Uranographia, although not by Hevelius or the classically correct Flamsteed.